ChromexUnderscore/OriginsTweaks/README.md

 <details><summary>Elytrian</summary>

 + Elytrians can pick between vanilla rendering or a custom texture exclusive to their Elytra.
-A Template is available in OriginsTweaks's Releases.
+A Template is appended in future Releases.
 + Pressing the Primary Key while grounded will launch them to the sky.
-+ Pressing the Primary Key while gliding flaps their wings, useful to maintain altitude.
++ Ascend by pressing the Primary Key while gliding.
-+ Elytrians have limited stamina used for gliding, flapping and launching.
++ Elytrians have limited stamina used for ascending and launching.
-+ Heavy Armor weakens effects of the Launch power and the Wing Flap power and costs more stamina.
++ Heavy Armor weakens effects of the ascend / launch ability and costs more stamina.

 </details>